Patient Care is Still Our Priority

 - Regular air circulation and air exchange throughout the day in the exam rooms and reception area.

-- Physical plexiglas barriers in the reception are and the exam room where applicable.
+- Plexiglass barriers are installed in the reception and the exam rooms.

 - No magazine, newspapers or information leaflets will be available in common areas.